ik-ntim-a/insurance_complaints/README.md

 To see a complete project overview, please take a glance at the *Insurance Complaints Cleaning Project* document.
 To view the code, please click on any of the SQL files.

-For this project, we use MySQL as our SQL dialect and MySQL Workbench as our SQL Client.
+For this project, we used T-SQL as our SQL dialect and SQL Server Management Studio as our SQL Client.